 This is one way to say that something looks good on someone.
 You could also say something like:

-It suits you.
 It matches your eyes.

 We have a question for you: what’s your personal style?
 Do you prefer smart clothes, or casual?
 Plain, or colourful?
 Let us know in the comments!

 Next, let’s look at some more ways to compliment someone on their clothing.